pedroseabra1091/cards/README.md

 be found at [https://hexdocs.pm/cards](https://hexdocs.pm/cards).

 ## Run
 On the interactive shell, type `Cards.create_hand(hand_size))`.
-This will create the deck, shuffle and deal according the defined hand size.
+This will create a deck, shuffle and deal according to the defined hand size.

 ## Tests & Documentation